 In FY 2018, approximately 73% of all children referred were over 14 years of age, and over 71% were boys.
 In FY 2018, countries of origin of youth in this program were approximately as follows: Guatemala (54%); El Salvador (12%); Honduras (26%); and other (8%).

 As soon as children enter ORR care, they are put in contact with their parents, guardians or relatives and the process of finding a suitable sponsor begins.
 The vast majority of sponsors are a parent or a close family relative living in the United States.
 While ORR programs are looking for sponsors, children are provided age-appropriate care and wraparound services in one of the approximately 170 facilities and programs in 23 states funded by ORR.

-As of August 5, 2019, there are approximately 8,700 UAC in HHS care.
-At the end of June 2019, the system-wide length of care is 45 days, down from a recent high of 93 days in November 2018.
+As of September 30, 2019, there are approximately 5,000 UAC in HHS care.
+At the end of August 2019, the system-wide length of care was 50 days, down from a recent high of 93 days in November 2018.
 ORR is working to further reduce length of care in ways that do not jeopardize the safety or welfare of the children.

 The important work happening in each of the facilities and programs in the ORR network around the country – work ORR has done successfully since 2003 – takes an experienced team of competent, hardworking men and women dedicated to the welfare of the children.